Celebrity photography: Event photography

-Photographers who work Celebrities Photographers related events, such as film premieres, parties and award shows.
-Event photographers also cover other events such as music festivals, weddings and private functions.
+Event photographers work celebrity-related events, such as film premieres, parties and award shows.
+They also cover other events such as music festivals, weddings and private functions.

 Controversy has surrounded event photography.
 One of the bigger controversies occurred in 2000 at the wedding of Catherine Zeta-Jones and Michael Douglas.
 The couple sued Hello! magazine for $800,000 after they printed photos from the couple's wedding.
-They claimed that Hello! invaded their privacy and damaged their career.
+They claimed that Hello! invaded their privacy and damaged their careers.
 In 2003 the court in Douglas v Hello!
 Ltd ruled in favor of Zeta-Jones and Douglas.

 Event photographers at red carpet events have been known to sometimes shun certain celebrities.
 At first, they will boo the celebrity as a warning, and the second time, they will refuse to take pictures of the celebrity.
-This happens when the photographers are angry at the celebrities actions.
-For example, if a celebrity decides not to stop for the photographers or doesn't acknowledge them, than that celebrity will be shunned.
+This happens when the photographers are angry at the celebrity's actions.
+For example, if a celebrity decides not to stop for the photographers or doesn't acknowledge them, then that celebrity will be shunned.
 In recent years stars such as George Clooney, Jennifer Lopez, and Sharon Stone have all been shunned.